MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 5. Select **Save**.

 You have successfully modified the meeting settings for all users in your tenant and disabled anonymous access to any meetings.
-It will take some time till the changes to be applied to the users, so you will continue with the next task and test the configured settings at the end of this lab.
+It will take some time for the changes to be applied to the users, so you will continue with the next task and test the configured settings at the end of this lab.

 #### Task 3 - Create a new live event policy and restrict recording capabilities